 Catfish are a very common fish species, across many countries and continents.
 They are feisty, willing to bite and taste excellent as the main dish.
+North America is the home of over 30 catfish species.
+The Big Three species include blue catfish, flathead catfish, and channel catfish.
 Fishing for them is a lot of fun since they put up quite a fight, especially trophy size ones.
 They are also different from other fish species, so there are a few things you should know before you decide to hit the water.
 In our Beginners guide to catfishing, we’ll answer the key questions every catfisherman should know.

 Where to Find Catfish